-Deadline to declare a second concentration: the end of the pre-registration period in the student’s seventh semester.
+Deadline to declare a second concentration: the end of the last day of classes in the student’s seventh semester.

 Students who are interested in double concentrating should discuss this option carefully with their academic advisor or with any academic dean in the Office of the Dean of the College.